php-fig/fig-standards/proposed/phpdoc.md

 be removed in a future version as it has become obsolete or its usage is otherwise not recommended.

-It is RECOMMENDED to specify a version number denoting the version in which it has been deprecated (similar to @since).

-The tag MAY specify a second version number in which it is scheduled for removal and up till which it is guaranteed to be included in the software.
-Starting with the given version it MAY be removed without further notice.
+It is RECOMMENDED to specify a version number range to denote the version in which it has been deprecated.
+This version MAY be followed by a colon and immediately followed by the version in which it is scheduled for removal; i.e., up till which it is guaranteed to be included in the software.

+The starting version MAY be omitted to only specify the ending version, prefixed with a colon.

+If an ending version has been specified, the associated 'Structural elements' MAY be removed without further notice in that version or a later version.

 It MAY provide an additional description stating why the associated element is deprecated.